hipertracker/cerebral-boilerplate/README.md

 # cerebral-boilerplate

-This is a new [Cerebral](http://www.cerebraljs.com) boilerplate with advanced Webpack, ESLint, Karma tests, settings.
+This is a new [Cerebral](http://www.cerebraljs.com) boilerplate with advanced Webpack2, ESLint, Karma tests, settings.
 The Webpack settings was inspired by ["Using Webpack for Production JavaScript Applications"](https://egghead.io/courses/using-webpack-for-production-javascript-applications).

 ## What is Cerebral?